williamslsy/absinthe-points-client/README.md

 npx @waliba/absinthe-points-sdk getPoints -a "0x1234567890" -k "d8c263fc-c820-49b7-af31-cafe95720322"
 ```

-This command gets all the points for the given address.
+This command gets all the points for the given address for all events in a campaign.

 ##### Screenshot